Learning Track

 • Parse content using the MyST fenced syntax

-• Support typed options with automatic coercion
+• Support typed options with automatic coercion (frozen dataclasses)

-• Can define parent-child nesting relationships
+• Can define parent-child nesting relationships via contracts

 Creating a Custom Directive

-class AlertDirective(BengalDirective):
+class AlertDirective:

 """Custom alert box directive."""

-# Required: Names that trigger this directive
+# Required: names that trigger this directive

-# Required: Token type for the AST
+# Required: token type for the AST

-TOKEN_TYPE = "alert"
+token_type: ClassVar[str] = "alert"

-def parse_directive(self, title, options, content, children, state):
+def parse(self, name, title, options, content, children, location):

-return DirectiveToken(
+return Directive(

-"level": title or "info",
+title=title or "info",

 )